Russel Arnold: Retirement

-Current career
+Post-retirement career

 Arnold is now a popular television commentator and also writes a weekly Q+A column on Island Cricket.
 Russel also keeps his fans entertained using his iPhone app 'Ask Rusty' launched in 2012.
 It was launched in 2012 along with the T20 World Cup.
 The iPhone app allows Russel's fans to ask questions directly from Russel Arnold.
 In addition, it consists of feeds of Russel's match predictions where the user can actively participate in voting.
 He also wrote articles for ESPNcricinfo for brief stint.
 He also worked as a radio broadcaster for a short period of time.

 On 1 December 2016, Arnold won the Dialog Sri Lanka Cricket awards for the International Commentator of the year 2015.
 He is currently regarded as just one of two Sri Lankan international cricket commentators alongside Roshan Abeysinghe.
 He has worked as a commentator in international cricket matches involving Sri Lanka as well as worked as commentator in Test Match Special, Indian Premier League, 2020 Lanka Premier League.
 He has also engaged in giving commentary in Tamil during a pre match analysis prior to the start of a test match between India and Sri Lanka in 2017 and in the 2020 Indian Premier League for Star Sports Tamil.

 Following the success of Russel's comic strip "Chilling with Russel" during the Road Safety World Series, he launched his YouTube Channel Talk show alongside friend and Manager Shyam Impett titled "Chilling With Russel" in July 2021.

 In August 2021, he was appointed as the mentor of the Northern Rangers PUBG Mobile team for the Gamer.LK's Singer Esports Premier League.

 Controversies

-During the final of the 2002 ICC Champions Trophy which was held in Sri Lanka, Indian skipper Sourav Ganguly became frustrated with Arnold who was seen stepping onto the main danger area of the pitch while batting and Ganguly gave him warning to avoid stepping into the danger area of the pitch.
+During the final of the 2002 ICC Champions Trophy, which was held in Sri Lanka, Indian skipper Sourav Ganguly became frustrated with Arnold who was seen stepping onto the main danger area of the pitch while batting and Ganguly gave him warning to avoid stepping into the danger area of the pitch.

 He along with four Sri Lankan players were banned by Sri Lanka Cricket from taking part in domestic cricket competitions in Sri Lanka after taking part in the unofficial Indian Cricket League in 2007.
 Russel was alleged that he retired from international cricket in order to play in the Indian Cricket League but he rubbished the claims.
 A year later in 2008, Sri Lanka Cricket lifted the ban imposed on all five players and they were allowed to return to Sri Lankan domestic cricket circuit.